 Flexible study options

-- cultural diversity
+- cultural and social diversity

-- global development, inequality and sustainable living
+- inequality and sustainable living

 - biological and evolutionary anthropology